GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

 Ask a teammate to review and approve the PR.

+If you want the script stop asking your username and password for every invocation, run `git config credential.helper store`.

 ### Build the release binary with Rapid (Legacy web UI)

 The [instructions for the Rapid build are on the internal team